eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 ---
 layout: post
 title: 'Creating a Time-lapse Camera with HypriotOS/Docker using a Raspberry Pi 3B+ and Raspberry Pi Zero W'
-meta: "Documenting my experience with building Raspberry Pi time-lapse camera's using HypriotOS and Docker"
+meta: 'Learn how to create a time-lapse camera using HypriotOS, Docker and Raspberry Pi devices.
+Discover step-by-step instructions and tips for building your own time-lapse camera.'
+tags: raspberry-pi docker
 ---

 I have recently started a project that requires the ability to create a time-lapse video over a set duration.
-Looking at all the possible ways of achieving this I felt that a Raspberry Pi would be well suited for the job.
+Looking at all the possible ways of achieving this, I felt that a Raspberry Pi would be well suited for the job.
-In this post I will discuss how I went about setting up both a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with [HypriotOS](https://blog.hypriot.com/) to run a Docker-based time-lapse camera Node application.
+In this post, I will discuss how I went about setting up both a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with [HypriotOS](https://blog.hypriot.com/) to run a Docker-based time-lapse camera Node application.

 <!--more-->